min2ha/ukwa-site/content/target/61568/index.en.md

   "subject": "Religion/Theology"
 }

-# Culsalmond and Rayne and Daviot Church of Scotland

 Site of Church of Scotland churches at Daviot and Rayne, Aberdeenshire, serving congregations at Daviot, Rayne and Culsalmond.